 “Therefore we do not lose heart.
 Though outwardly we are wasting away, yet inwardly we are being renewed day by day.”

-The more God is welcome and settled in with us, the more we will get to know Him personally.
+The more God is settled in within us, the more we will get to know Him personally.
 He is so much more than what people in general perceive as the God of the Ten Commandments.
 “You shall” and “you shall not” pretty much portrays God in black and white, while letting Him move in adds color and depth to His profile.
 Just as the light of the rising Sun immerses the world in color, so our life will become more and more colorful in the presence of God.